 Lavender essential oil is extracted from the small, blue violet flowers of the lavender plant, an evergreen shrub which is native to North Africa and the Mediterranean.
 Lavender is probably most appreciated for the fragrance of its flowers.
 The popularity of lavender essential oil has been apparent for thousands of years and ancient civilizations used to put lavender oil in their baths to cleanse and wash their skin.

-If you own an iTOVi scanner you can quickly assess your bodies needs to see if lavender is the most beneficial oil for you.
+If you read our reviews of the iTOVi scanner you can quickly assess your bodies needs to see if lavender is the most beneficial oil for you.

 What are the Benefits of Lavender Essential Oil?